AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

 ..
 [2]
-   the way to read these complicated declarations is right-to-left.
+   the way to read these complicated
+   C declarations is right-to-left.
 So ‘const int\* lo‘ means ‘lo‘ is a integer pointer to a memory space that is constant.
 See https://isocpp.org/wiki/faq/const-correctness#ptr-to-const